NCSU-High-Powered-Rocketry-Club/FIRM-Web-App/docs/users/quick-start.md

 > "I have this board in my hand"
 > → "I've verified it's reading data, and I've set it up."

+This means it will detail how to connect to the FIRM device and use the web app.
+The **[Configuring Your Device](configuring-firm.md)** page will go over how to use the web app to change settings and view live data.
+The **[Logging & Downloading Data](data-logging.md)** page will go over how to log flight data and download it.

 If you want to contribute to the firmware, PCBs, or web app, see **[Contributor Overview](../contributors/overview.md)**.

 ---